Tabla Love – Outside of Classical Indian Music (1967-2001)

-A tabla playing woman is depicted in stone sculpture carvings from the second century in Bhaja/India.
-The two drums are a major element in classical Indian music.
-Since the Sixties, tabla drums have also appeared outside of that context.
+A woman playing the tabla is depicted in stone sculptures from the second century in Bhaja, India.
+The two drums are an important element of classical Indian music.
+Since the Sixties, tabla drums have also appeared outside this context.

 65-minute mix with Alejandro Jodorowsky, Catherine Ribeiro + 2 Bis, Geir Jenssen, Robert Ashley and others.